tonethar/IGME-330-Fall-2023/notes/react-amiibo-app.md

         </span>
       ))}
 ```

+- Note the rReact need for a unique `key` when producing lists like this
+- Also note the syntax for the use of an inline `style` - using a `class` for styling is generally preferred in React

+---

-- We need to update `results` when the amiibo data has loaded
+- Next, we need to update `results` when the amiibo data has loaded
   - move `parseAmiiboResult(xhr)` into the `App` component and make a small addition
 - When you are done, you should have a functioning app: